 The Terragen Sphere has been relatively stable for millennia, regardless of wars and political crises.
 The Archai have maintained civilisation on a large scale in the Sephirotic regions, protecting their charges from the worst threats and played their own political games.
 But this era might be coming to an end.
 It has been suggested that Something is rising against the order of the archailects, something chaotic and yet unnamed.
 Regardless of the outcome of the emerging crisis the Orion Arm will not be the same again.

-Ever since the advent of computer networks there has been viruses, worms, feral packets, spamais, infovores, flying Dutchmen and other replicating software.
+Ever since the advent of computer networks there have been viruses, worms, feral packets, spamais, infovores, flying Dutchmen and other replicating software.
 Sometimes they are deliberately created, sometimes they occur just by accident (given the reliance many cultures have on software agents and how unstable ancient code is, this is far more common than most people expect).
 The demands of survival weed out the unfit, promoting stealthy replicators that can evade the screening programs.
 While most are trivial algorithms there exist intelligent and semi-intelligent programs, and there are even cases of colonial intelligences in the nets.

 This state has persisted for millennia, keeping computational immunologists busy but otherwise seldom impacting ordinary life noticeably (with some dramatic exceptions such as the Geteche Incident, the viral attacks during the Version War or the software implosion of Bagerit Jhe 6823 during the Second Vec War).
 While the replicators have vast networks to evolve in, the defenders have immense resources, clear goals and intelligent planning to counter their behavior.
 Despite some ancient Information Age misgivings, as a rule intelligence can overcome brute evolution as long as it constantly stays ahead and learns the rules.